jedwed/os-notes/tutorials.md

 ### Q2
 *What are the problems with multiprogrammed systems with fixed-partitioning?*
-Using fixed-partitioning will result in poor memory utilization due to internalfragmentation.
+Using fixed-partitioning will result in poor memory utilization due to internal fragmentation.
 Also, processes that require memory greater than the fixed-size won't be able to run, even if there is enough memory to satisfy it.

 ### Q3
 *Assume a system protected with base-limit registers.
 What are the advantages and problems with such a protected system (compared to either a unprotected system or a paged VM system)?*